Melown/mario-cloud-api/docs/upload-analysis.md

 ![Analyse process](../img/upload-analyse.png "Analyse process")

-Once you have the websocket-connection, start by sending a [FILELIST](#filelist)-message.
+Once you have the websocket-connection, start by sending a [FILELIST](#filelist)-message to kick off the analyse process.

 The backend will start to ask you for blocks of the file(s) via [READ](#read)-requests, which you will reply with [BLOCK](#block)-responses.
 This process is repeated until the backend